Loretta learned to sew on her grandma's treadle sewing machine. She began sewing her own clothes in 7th grade and still enjoys fabric work.

 Step 1: Decide Your Finished Length

-Measure for your finished length, whether for curtains from rod to bottom, or for a garment hem, or sleeve length.
+Measure for your finished length, whether for curtains from rod to bottom, for a garment hem, or for sleeve length.

 Measure again.
 Have you heard the adage "measure twice, cut once"?
 This is a great practice to follow.